-Open Shoot - Open to all ages & skill levels, though Shotgun requires 14 years old & >100lbs, & spectators are welcome, too!
+Open Shoot - Open to all age & skill levels & spectators are welcome, too!
 Try your hand at Archery, Rifle, or Shotgun shooting, & see how you score!
-Expert Instructors will be there to help you do your best.
-Verification of Permission must be shown to the instructor upon entry every time the range is visited, no exceptions.
-Please remember to follow all range safety rules & Rangemaster instructions when visiting.
+Instructors are there to help you do your best.
+Firearms Permission Slip must be shown upon entry every time the range is visited, no exceptions.
+Follow all range safety rules & Rangemaster instructions.
 Disregard for rules and/or instruction will result in immediate dismissal from the range.
 Safety equipment at archery is provided & required to be worn.
 Both eye & hearing protection are provided at firearm ranges, proper prescription glasses can & must be worn when shooting.
 Shooting Sports tickets are \$2.00 each at the Trading Post: